A passionate foodie, Emma has put her skill in the kitchen to good use and hosts regular supper clubs in the Macknade Cafe.

 I am a passionate foodie, gardener and cook.
 I’ve been lucky enough to live all over the world and be exposed to a huge range of cuisines and cooking styles and have long harboured an ambition to make a living from food.
 I currently earn a living by working in the arts as an independent producer and project manager and set up my pop-up supper club as an outlet for my passion for great food.
-Starting the supper club is a first step on what I hope will lead to something more concrete in the future and you can read more about it here.
+Starting the supper club is a first step on what I hope will lead to something more concrete in the future and you can read more about it on my website, here.

 The supper club menus celebrate food and drink from Faversham and the surrounding area.
 I often describe myself as someone who is almost entirely motivated by food.
 Good food, food whose provenance I know and can celebrate, which has been prepared with care and is presented with passion and love.
 I am lucky to live somewhere with a huge array of places to shop, eat and drink; close to the sea and surrounded by productive fields and orchards and with Britain’s oldest brewery at its heart.

 Over the past few years I’ve spent time getting to know the farmers, butchers, fishermen and bakers who sell high quality, carefully produced food in and around Faversham, often straight from the farm gate and then I’ve used their produce to create great tasting food.

 What food do you especially like to eat/cook?